Editor’s Note: This blog is part of our blog series exploring insights from our ongoing workplace research.

 Innovation and creativity are the hallmarks of industry leaders and are critical to the long-term success of every organization.
 Business leaders are constantly looking for new ways to innovate because the pace of change has never been faster.
 With signs of a volatile market looming, companies are striving to differentiate and create cultures of innovation that will weather any storms ahead.
 And according to HBR, history shows that recessions can create opportunities for innovators.

-In 2016, Gensler’s workplace research uncovered that great workplace design drives creativity and innovation.
-Using six performance indicators created and validated by Future Think, we were able to create an Innovation Index focused on worker’s perceptions of the quality of innovation, creativity, and leadership in an employee’s organization.
+Gensler’s pre-pandemic workplace research reinforced that great workplace design drives creativity and innovation.
+Using six performance indicators created and validated by Future Think, we were able to create an Innovation Index focused on workers’ perceptions of the quality of innovation, creativity, and leadership in an employee’s organization.
 When plotted against Gensler’s Workplace Performance Index (WPI) score measuring workplace effectiveness, we saw a strong upward trend between an employee’s WPI score and Innovation Index score.
 As we segmented the Innovation Index scores into quartiles, we uncovered significant differences between the Most Innovative (top quartile) and the Least Innovative (bottom quartile).
 The Most Innovative (or “Innovators”) not only worked differently, but they used the office differently.

 As office workers are returning to the office, we wanted to revisit these findings.
-Do Innovators still work differently, and do they value the office differently?
-We followed the same research methodology with over 2,000 office workers in our U.S. Workplace Survey 2022.
+Do innovators still work differently, and do they value the office differently in this new era of work?
+We followed the same research methodology from our 2016 assessment, polling over 2,000 office workers in our U.S. Workplace Survey 2022.

 Innovators Spend Less Time Working Alone